Traditional German Costumes: Introduction

 Every country, nation, or community identifies by its characteristic clothing and traditional attire.
 For example, India is known for its sarees for women, while Japan is famous for its traditional Kimonos and then we have the German dirndl.

 These outfits are meant to, and still do represent the culture of these respective countries.
-Similarly, traditional clothes worn in Germany also have a rich history.
+Similarly, Traditional German Costumes also have a rich history.

 History

-If you have attended one of Germany’s very famous festivals known as Oktoberfest, then you would be familiar with the German dirndl and lederhosen.
+If you have attended one of Germany’s very famous festivals known as Oktoberfest, then you would be familiar with Traditional German Costumes including German dirndl and lederhosen.

 German Dirndl